ad1tyac0des/Custom-Contribution-Graph/README.md

    <br>

    > **💡 Pro Tip**: Make the same number of contributions for each marked date to ensure a consistent pattern intensity.
 For example, if you choose to make 4 contributions on one date, maintain 4 contributions for all pattern dates.

+## 🚀 How to Use

+1. Enter the text/numbers/special characters you want to appear in the contribution graph
+2. Preview how it will look in the contribution graph
+3. Get your contribution schedule by clicking the "Export" button or by hovering over the cells

 ## ⚠️ Important Notes